Apple May Have An October Event, Here’s What To Expect

-The month of October has been unofficially dubbed “TechTober” by members of the technology community because of the influx of new gadgets typically released during the month, and this year, Apple might be participating, according to a report from Fortune.
+The month of October has been unofficially dubbed “TechTober” by members of the technology community because of the influx of new gadgets typically released during the month.
+This year, Apple might be participating, according to a report from Fortune.

 Apple is known for its annual September press event, which the company uses to announce its latest and greatest iPhones, but the company sometimes follows with a second fall event in October.
 This year’s September event left many Apple fans a bit underwhelmed with the company’s offerings and has inspired rumors of a possible 2019 October announcement.
 Those rumors, which have not been confirmed by the tech company, suggest the iPhone-maker could follow its 2018 pattern and hold a press event in the last week of the month.
 And if that turns out to be the case, Apple could be releasing a rumored 16-inch MacBook Pro, new AirPods with noise cancellation, and refreshed iPad Pro models.